protontypes/open-sustainable-technology/README.md

 - [SoilHealthDataCube](https://github.com/AI4SoilHealth/SoilHealthDataCube) - Soil Health Data Cube for Europe.

 ### Ecotoxicology

+> **What?** The study of the toxic effects of chemicals and pollutants on living organisms within ecosystems.

+> **How?** These tools help assess and map the human health risks from environmental exposures, including chemicals and other toxins.

 - [Health Assessment Workspace Collaborative](https://github.com/shapiromatron/hawc) - A website designed to capture key data and analyses performed in conducting human-health assessment of chemicals and other environmental exposures.
 - [toxpiR](https://github.com/ToxPi/toxpiR) - R package for the Toxicological Priority Index (ToxPi) prioritization algorithm.
 - [GeoTox](https://github.com/NIEHS/GeoTox) -  Characterizing the risk of perturbing molecular targets involved in adverse human health outcomes based on exposure to spatially-referenced stressor mixtures.